-The Forest Service will conduct reviews of your programs and activities on a periodic basis to ensure that they comply with Civil Rights laws.
-The USDA will receive, investigate, and adjudicate claims alleging violation of Civil Rights laws by recipients of USDA assistance.
+The Forest Service will conduct reviews of your programs and activities on a periodic basis to ensure they comply with Civil Rights laws.
+The Forest Service is your partner in providing equal opportunity to the public.
+For more information, please contact your local Forest Service office.